adir-ch/PayCalculator/PayCalculator/Notes.md

 - A business object will always get created by the DAO, a service will never create a business object (DDD).
 - Tests are implemented for business object only.
 - The test should cover the entire code, but since time is limited, tests are not implemented for the skeleton classes (such as fake DB or webapi).
+- I should have called BusinessObjects project BusinessComponents :-(

 ### 3rd party ###